hiibolt/KnowledgeBase/pages/Bash.md

 			  	statement
 			  done
 			  ```

+			   Alternatively, if you don't give it an `in`, it will loop over any contextual arguments.
 		- #### Relational Operators
 		  *Note: Must use `test` to check whether an operator is true!*
 			- #### Numeric